 - Job Description used during this search

-After the position is deemed appropriate for H-1b status, the following are required:
+After the position is deemed appropriate for H-1B status, we will email you the next steps.

 - Actual Wage Memorandum completed by the contact indicated on the form, to capture comparative salary data